mpham-12/food-app/README.md

 Install all dependencies (using the npm install command).
 <br />
-Run the development web server using the nodmon command.
+Run the development web server using the nodemon command.